-Although criminalisation is impeding progress.
-It has been found that positive progress is being made at a national level, with members of government openly discussing the importance of working with MSM in Botswana’s HIV response.12
+Although criminalisation is impeding progress, positive strides are being made at a national level, with members of government openly discussing the importance of working with men who have sex with men as part of Botswana’s HIV response.13

 Young people and HIV in Botswana